Cape Cod, Massachusetts, United States Guide

 Day Trips

-Approximately 1 hour by car Delve into the rich maritime history of New Bedford, once the whaling capital of the world.
-Visit the New Bedford Whaling Museum, explore the historic district, and learn about the city's connection to Herman Melville's *Moby Dick*.
+Approximately 1 hour 30 minutes by car Delve into the maritime history of New Bedford, once the whaling capital of the world.
+Visit the New Bedford Whaling Museum, a comprehensive museum dedicated to the history of whaling and its impact on the city.
+Explore the New Bedford Whaling National Historical Park, encompassing historic buildings, cobblestone streets, and waterfront areas.
+Enjoy fresh seafood at one of the many restaurants in the historic district, and learn about the city's rich cultural heritage.

-Approximately 1 hour 45 minutes by car Plymouth
+Approximately 1 hour 30 minutes by car Newport

 Travel Time